Graflinger/AzureFunctions/README.md

 Experiment with Azure functions

-#HttpTrigger
+# HttpTrigger
--Python file handler (Recieving files, do some stuff with them and sending them back to the caller)
+- Python file handler (Recieving files, do some stuff with them and sending them back to the caller)